SammehFFXI/FFXIAddons/React/README.md

 Runaway from a bad WS:
 //react add "Glassy Craver" "View Sync" ready "runaway 25"
 //react add "Glassy Craver" "View Sync" complete "runto 21"

+React 1.6.0.0 - adds in $ACTORID variable to use in a reaction.
+Useful for sending helper lua's commands about the actor that performed the action   Replaces $ACTORID with the ID of the actor.